- What are Implant Supported Snap On Dentures?

 Once the temporary denture is finished, the surgeon will use a copy of it as a guide to help place the implants in the proper positions.
 Holes will be drilled in the copy of the denture so that the surgeon can see where the implants should be placed.

 Permanent non-removable devices like Bridges and Crowns are alternative treatments for Implant Supported Snap On Dentures.
-Temporary removable devices such as overdentures are alternative treatments when implants not viable.
+Temporary removable devices such as overdentures are alternative treatments alternative treatments when implants not viable.
 Some people prefer to have fixed (permanent) crown and bridgework in their mouths that can’t be removed.
 Your dentist will consider your particular needs and preferences when suggesting fixed or removable options.

 Implants require uncompromised bone structure to support the implants.
 The quality of your jaw’s bone structure can be determined by your Dentist by reviewing your past medical history, current medical status, and recent X-Rays and CT Scans.